 We collect data about you through a variety of different methods including:

 - Dubsado CRM to aid you to fill in forms on our website and complete our pre-session information;

 - communicating with us directly including by post, phone, email, social media messaging;

 - verbally during a treatment session;

-- as you use our website from our analytics providers such as Goggle, advertising networks such as Facebook, as well as search information providers such as Google some of which are based outside of the UK;
+- as you use our website from our analytics providers such as Google, advertising networks such as Facebook, as well as search information providers such as Google some of which are based outside of the UK;